Nishanthini03/Phishing-Email-Detection/README.md

 ﻿# Phishing-Email-Detection

 This is a Phishing Email Detection web app built with Streamlit.
-It allows users to enter an email body to check if it is a phishing email or legitimate using a trained machine learning model.
+It allows users to enter an email subject and body to check if it is a phishing email or legitimate using a trained machine learning model.

 🔥 Features

-✅ Detect phishing emails based on body content
+✅ Detect phishing emails based on subject and body content

 ✅ User-friendly web UI with Streamlit